 It's time to throw away your bad recycling habits, Worthington!
 We are partnering with SWACO to help you Recycle Right.
-Look for helpful tips to be shared on our social media platforms and register for the upcoming Recycle Right Webinar where you can get all your questions answered about how to recycle right.
-The Webinar is on Wednesday, December 8th at 6:30 p.m.
-Register here.
+Look for helpful tips to be shared on our social media platforms and in mailings to your home.

 We take recycling and sustainability very seriously here in Worthington.
 Our community has been focusing on ways to save energy and create a cleaner, greener environment for many years.
 You would think we’d be experts by now.
 Unfortunately, many people unknowingly toss items in their recycling carts that don’t belong and can actually contaminate the entire batch of materials or cause problems with processing other recyclables.